jrnl-org/jrnl/docs/extending-jrnl.md

 Some implementation notes:

-- The importer class must be named **Importer**.
+- The importer class must be named **Importer**, and should sub-class **jrnl.plugins.base.BaseImporter**.
 - The importer module must be within the **jrnl.contrib.importer** namespace.
-- The importer must not any `__init__.py` files in the base directories.
+- The importer must not have any `__init__.py` files in the base directories.
-- The importer must be installed as a Python package available to the same Python intrepretor running jrnl.
+- The importer must be installed as a Python package available to the same Python interpreter running jrnl.
 - The importer must expose at least the following the following members:
     - **version** (string): the version of the plugin.
-Displayed to help user debug their installations.
+Displayed to help the user debug their installations.
     - **names** (list of strings): these are the "names" that can be passed to the CLI to invole your importer.
 If you specify one used by a built-in plugin, it will overwrite it (effectively making the built-in one unavailable).
     - **import_(journal, input=None)**: the actual importer.
-Must append entries
+Must append
-    to the jounral passed to it.
+      entries to the journal passed to it.
 It is recommended to accept either a filename or standard input as a source.

 ## Custom Exporter